dasch-swiss/dsp-api/docs/src/paradox/07-sipi/setup-sipi-for-knora.md

 Then always the same test file will be served which is included in Sipi.
 In test mode, Sipi will not aks Knora about the user's permission on the requested file.

-## Using Sipi production behind proxy
+## Using Sipi in production behind a proxy

 For SIPI to work with Salsah1 (non-angular) GUI, we need to define an additional set of environment variables if we want to run SIPI behind a proxy: